Zalezny/OutfitKatyaPublic/README.md

 # OutfitKatya

-This is a [Kotlin](https://kotlinlang.org/) project with Android SDK done. <b>I use in that's project:</b> MATERIAL DESIGN, OKHTTP3, GSON, VIEWMODEL WITH LIFECYCLE, FOREGROUND SERVICE, SERVICE, COROUTINES
+This is a [Kotlin](https://kotlinlang.org/) project with Android SDK done. <b>I use in that's project:</b> MATERIAL DESIGN, OKHTTP3, GSON, VIEWMODEL WITH LIFECYCLE, FOREGROUND SERVICE, SERVICE, COROUTINES, ROOM DATABASES (SQL)

 ## Getting Started

-Unfortunately, this application will not start when you load to Android Studio.
+~~Unfortunately, this application will not start when you load to Android Studio.
 The reason is the missing two files: first with const database and google-services.json.
-But I'm working on the test server for this app.
+But I'm working on the test server for this app.~~

+The application was transformed from online database to a local database (using Room) to show how the application works.
+You can easily clone that's repository and test it.
+In files have been commented out code for online database (it is useless without const of database online).

 ## Information